radicle-dev/radicle.xyz/_guides/seeder.md

 available nodes that participate in the network like regular peers, but seldom go offline.
 These are called seed nodes.

+### Liability of running seed nodes

+Please see our [legal] page for more information on potential legalities of running a seed node.

 [bittorrent]: https://en.wikipedia.org/wiki/BitTorrent
+[legal]: /legal

 Getting Started
 ---------------